Before you start flaming me for what you think I am going to write, please take a minute to read this article.

 The amount of dog hair that accumulates throughout our house is insane.
 Everything gets covered in hair fibers!
 Keeping the floors clean (carpet and vinyl) is a ton of work.

-As much as we love dogs, these monetary and time costs are looking like they probably won't be worth it for us in later phases of our lives.
-Not having dogs to take care of means more time to do other things, and will save money in our budget.
+As much as we love dogs, these monetary and time costs look like they probably won't be worth it for us in later phases of our lives.
+Not having dogs to take care of means more time to do other things and will save money in our budget.

 Our Dogs Are a Part of Our Family

 When I thought about writing this article, my heart quickly became filled with sadness.

-Because we do love our dogs more than anything in the world—not having them around is going to be hard for the whole family, which does not make me happy.
+Because we do love our dogs more than anything in the world—not having them around will be hard for the whole family, which does not make me happy.
 And I generally like our dogs more than I like most people.

-I know some people who are going to see the title of this article and immediately think I'm a dog hater.
+I know some people who will see the title of this article and immediately think I'm a dog hater.

 We love dogs, and we will always love them.
 Watching puppy videos is something we do as a family all the time.
 But when you are looking to have as much flexibility with what you can do and where you can go, dogs strap you down.
 For some people, this is precisely what they need and want.
 And it has been great raising a family with fur babies running around.

 As there is a time for everything, we feel like the next 8-10 years will probably be our last dog-owning years.
 Obviously, we have time to think about it, but that is where our thoughts have been going recently.